 Uninsured for the long term?
 Consider an Obamacare plan

-If you need a qualified health insurance plan to avoid a tax penalty or want access to comprehensive health insurance benefits, you may be eligible for a special enrollment period.
-Special enrollment periods are extended to those amid certain life events (i.e., moving, divorce, marriage, adopting or giving birth to children) and allow you to enroll in an ACA-compliant health insurance plan outside of open enrollment.
+If you need a qualified health insurance plan to access comprehensive health insurance benefits, you may be eligible for a special enrollment period.
+Special enrollment periods are extended to those amid certain life events (e.g., moving, divorce, marriage, adopting or giving birth to children) and allow you to enroll in an ACA-compliant health insurance plan outside of open enrollment.

 During a special enrollment period, qualified health insurance plans may be purchased through a state-based or federally facilitated health insurance exchange or in the private marketplace.

 Short-term health insurance should not be considered a replacement or substitute for an ACA-compliant Obamacare plan, as you won’t be covered for pre-existing conditions and there are many cases where you won’t receive benefits at all.

 Still, short-term insurance plays a vital role in our health insurance ecosystem, ensuring that folks who are between Obamacare plans can quickly and simply secure insurance that covers many types of unforeseen expenses.

 You can also call the number at the top of your screen for assistance.